-Digital/New Media, Interactive Media, Social and Interventionist Practice, Interdisciplinary Studio, Installation, Experimental Documentary, Critical Theory, Network Cultures, Politics of Aesthetics.
+Digital/New Media, Social & Interventionist Practice, Interdisciplinary Studio, Installation, Experimental Documentary, Critical Theory, Network Cultures, Politics of Aesthetics.

 Ph.D.
 University of California, Santa Cruz

 M.F.A.
 San Francisco Art Institute

 Over the course of his life, Ian has lived, taught, and worked for extended periods in the United States, Mexico, Spain, Egypt, and Palestine.
-He has taught, lectured, and exhibited internationally, and has had his work featured in The Atlantic, Al Jazeera, Le Monde, Art Threat, Mada Masr, Jadaliyya, Art Info, and C Magazine, among others.
+He has taught, lectured, and exhibited internationally, and has had his work featured in The Atlantic, Al Jazeera, Art Threat, Mada Masr, Jadaliyya, Art Info, and C Magazine, among others.
 He received his PhD in Film and Digital Media Studies from UC Santa Cruz in 2016 as well as a hybrid MFA/MA from SFAI in 2011.
 Ian is currently based in Brooklyn, NY and is Assistant Professor of Emerging Media in the Department of Art at Stony Brook University.
 He has exhibited, given lectures and workshops, and been published internationally.